Dog Bite Lawyers in Clayton, MO

 If you've been bitten by a dog, it's important to take certain steps to protect your health and your legal rights.
 While it can be hard to keep your wits about you, after being bitten by a dog you should:

-- Gather evidence — As soon as you can afterwards, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
-Get the contact info of the dog's owners and any people who saw the attack, but do not start an argument with the owner.
+- Acquire evidence — Before leaving, take photos of the dog, your injuries, any injuries the dog sustained and where the attack occurred.
+Get the contact info of the dog's owners and any witnesses you can, but do not start a confrontation with the owner.

-- Report the attack — Depending on where you were bitten, you may need to file a report with the local animal control agency or police department.
-This can help to ensure that the dog is free of disease and infection, and that there is an official record of the attack to show the insurance company.
+- Report the bite — Depending on where you were when you were attacked, you may need to report the dog bite to your local municipality.
+This can help to ensure that the dog is quarantined and observed for signs of rabies or other diseases, and that there is an official record of the incident to corroborate your claims.

-- Don't believe insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
-Be wary of accepting a settlement without consulting with a lawyer, as it may not fully cover the costs of your medical bills and other expenses.
+- Be cautious with insurance companies — If the dog's owner has insurance, their insurance company may reach out to you to offer a settlement.
+Never agree to a settlement before you speak to an attorney, as the first offer is likely to be less than what your claim is worth.

-- Reach out to a personal injury lawyer — An attorney with experience in dog bite cases can help you determine the best way to move forward.
-They can evaluate the circumstances of the incident and help you to determine the true value of your dog bite injury in Clayton, MO.
+- Reach out to a personal injury lawyer — A lawyer who specializes in injury claims can help you to understand your legal rights and options.
+They can look into the details of your case and help you to determine how much compensation you are entitled to for your dog bite injury in Clayton, MO.

 How a Dog Bite Lawyer in Clayton, MO Can Help

-A dog bite lawyer in Clayton, MO can provide a range of services to help you with your case.
+A dog bite lawyer in Clayton, MO can handle all the legal aspects of your case while you focus on healing.
 Here are some of the things they can do for you:

-- Help you understand your rights — A dog bite lawyer can help you understand your legal options.
-They can explain the laws that govern dog bites in Clayton, MO, and they can help you navigate the legal system from filing a claim with the appropriate insurance to going to court if you have to.
-Throughout your case, your Clayton, MO dog bite lawyer will be there to answer any questions you may have.
+- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
+They can explain the laws that govern dog bites in Clayton, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to court if necessary.
+Throughout your case, your Clayton, MO dog bite lawyer will be there to answer any questions you have about personal injury claims.

-- Obtain evidence — A dog bite lawyer can obtain evidence to support your claim.
-This may include medical records, witness statements and photographs of your injuries.
+- Gather evidence — A dog bite lawyer can obtain evidence that backs up your side of the story.
+This may include medical records, witness statements and any surveillance footage or other evidence.

 - Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company for you.
-Insurance companies want to devalue claims, but a dog bite lawyer can advocate for your rights and ensure the compensation covers all of your damages.
+Insurance companies often try to pay out as little as possible, but a dog bite lawyer can advocate for your rights and make sure you get a fair settlement.

-- Represent you in court — If your claim goes to court, a dog bite lawyer can represent you and advocate for your rights.
+- Represent you in court — If your claim goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold people responsible for the damages they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois are similar.
+Dog bite laws, and laws regarding personal injury in general, are designed to keep innocent people from harm and to hold negligent actors accountable for the damages they cause.
+Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.

-Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – as the standard in dog bite cases.
+Neither state has a "one bite rule" – where the dog had to have bitten somebody in an earlier incident for the owner to be liable – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.

 Common Dog Attack Injuries

 As harmless as they seem, "man's best friend" can be dangerous.
-Our dog attack attorneys in Clayton, MO, know how victims and their families can be affected after an incident.
-For example, here are a few of the most common dog bite injuries:
+Halvorsen Klote's dog attack attorneys in Clayton, MO, know how victims can be affected.
+For example, here are some of the most common injuries related to dog bites:

-Too often, people stereotype certain dog breeds.
-There are facts to back this stigma, but it's not always the case.
-Every dog is capable of biting someone.
-This can be attributed to the dog's environment and interaction with the victim.
+Often, people stereotype certain breeds.
+There are facts to back this stigma, but they're not always applicable.
+Any dog is able to bite a human.
+This can be caused by how the person interacts with the dog and the environment it was raised in.

-Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
+Breeds that are often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to remember is how a dog was raised and how you interact with the dog.
-People have a similar tendency to lash out others when they're scared or aggravated.
+People have the same tendency to attack others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Clayton, MO?

-A dog bite lawyer in Clayton, MO, will look at a variety of special and general damages.
-These include:
+A dog bite lawyer in Clayton, MO, will look into various types of special and general damages.
+Some of these include:

-- Medical Expenses — Victims may be able to recover all costs related to medical treatment caused by a dog bite.
-It is important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.
+- Medical Expenses — Victims might be able to recover all expenses related to medical treatment caused by a bite.
+It is important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

 - Pain and Suffering — Being attacked by a dog can be a traumatic experience.
 Emotional stress, scarring, ongoing fear, and other factors can have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-- Punitive Damages — Though rare, in some circumstances a victim can sue for punitive damages if the dog owner's conduct was intentional or extreme.
+- Punitive Damages — Although rare, in certain circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.

-- Property Damage — This could include a broken phone, if you crashed a bike, if a dog tore up your siding and other things that may have been damaged during an attack.
+- Property Damage — This can include damages to your home, your clothes, a bike or motorcycle, your phone and other things that might've been damaged during an attack.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Clayton, MO personal injury lawyers will ensure that no money is left on the table in your claim.